 - Cool design with the wood effect like paint style.

-- Up-to-the-mark accuracy benefit as well as range capability.
+- Up-to-the-mark accuracy benefits as well as range capability.

 - Hammer acting blasting supported sidearm.